Megaloblastic Anemia Treatment & Management

 The hemoglobin should rise approximately 1 g/dL each week.
 This rise is valuable for monitoring a complete response.
 If the hemoglobin does not rise appropriately and is not normal within 2 months, other causes of anemia, such as iron deficiency, should be considered.

-Serum potassium levels can fall during therapy for severe cobalamin or folate deficiency and can lead to sudden death.
+Serum potassium levels can fall during therapy for severe cobalamin or folate deficiency, which can lead to sudden death.
 Therefore, potassium should be monitored and supplements may be indicated.

-Iron deficiency can occur in the course of treatment due to the consumption of iron stores for RBC production.
+Iron deficiency can occur in the course of treatment due to the consumption of iron stores for red blood cell production.
 The development of iron deficiency can impede the response to cobalamin or folate therapy.
 Iron therapy may be indicated.

 Treatment of Other Related Conditions